 What are the business tax rates in Oklahoma?

 Your income tax rate depends on the taxation structure you choose.
-Businesses taxed as corporations will pay a flat rate of 6%; pass-through entities have rates ranging between 0.5% and 5%.
+Businesses taxed as corporations will pay a flat rate of 4%.
+Unlike most states, Oklahoma LLCs pay a “Pass-Through Entity Tax” of 4% instead of personal income tax rates.
 Of course, C corporations will also be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Oklahoma?